TheApexDevil/Player_Cords/README.md

 #                                   //PACKAGE FUNCTION//

-This will print you ingame player coordinates to you server console with this ingame chat command: /pos
+This will print you ingame player coordinates to your server console with this ingame chat command: /pos